 At Home Instead, we’re huge believers in the value of keeping your parents in their homes.
 We believe it enhances the lives of not only seniors but also their families.
 While there are nice nursing homes and assisted living facilities, getting older should be a time of hope and family, and we believe that home is the best place to be.

 We understand that improving the quality of your parent’s life can be hard as it takes time and effort.
 But it is more than worth it knowing that they are happy and enjoying the life they’ve been given.
-If you want help making sure your parent has high-quality, delicious food, is staying physically and socially active, has access to transportation for doctors’ appointments, and can stay in their home, the CAREGivers at Home Instead Senior Care can help.
+If you want help making sure your parent has high-quality, delicious food, is staying physically and socially active, has access to transportation for doctors’ appointments, and can stay in their home, the Care Professionals at Home Instead® can help.

 In fact, that’s why we do what we do.
 Because we believe that all of these things are attainable and well worth the effort to improve your loved one’s quality of life.